-Special category personal data - Personal data which is more sensitive and so needs more protection, including information about a living individual's:
+Special category personal data - Formerly known as "sensitive personal data", special category data is information that is more sensitive and so needs more protection.
+These are:

 - Racial or ethnic origin

 - Political opinions

 - Religious or philosophical beliefs

 - Trade union membership

-- Genetics
+- Genetic data

-- Biometrics (such as fingerprints, retina and iris patterns, voice biometrics), where used for identification purposes
+- Biometric data (such as fingerprints, retina and iris patterns, voice biometrics), where used for identification purposes

-- Health physical or mental
+- Health data physical or mental

 - Sex life or sexual orientation

-Our Record of Processing Activities (RoPA) details the types of information we hold and the grounds upon which we process it, as does our Privacy Notice which may be found on our website.
-Examples of the types of special category data we hold may be found at appendix 1.
+Our Record of Processing Activities (RoPA) details the types of information we hold and the grounds upon which we process it, as do our Privacy Notices which may be found on our website.
+Examples of the types of special category data we process can be found at appendix 1.